Programmes in Leicester, UK

 As pictured above, Golden Tara, a cross legged female figurine which was also dug up on the island of the Philippines, a deity which is composed of twenty one carat gold, weighing nearly four pounds and which is also dated over 1000 years old.

-Tara is a goddess from the Ancient Vedic scriptures and a Sanskrit word meaning 'star' and that which 'crosses' a deity which was very much embraced by the Buddhists who worshipped her as one who helps one to 'cross over' at the time of death.
+Tara is a goddess from the Vedic scriptures and a Sanskrit word meaning 'star' that which 'crosses' a deity very much embraced by Buddhists who worshipped her as one who helps to 'cross over' at the time of death.

 alt

-'Garuda' the feathered carrier of Visnu is famous throughout the world and especially Indonesia and the Indo/Chinese peninsula where in Thailand he was officially adopted as the national emblem and for centuries Garuda has been a symbol of royalty in Thailand, depicted upon seals used by Thai Kings and governments.
+'Garuda' the carrier of Visnu is famous throughout Indonesia and Indo/Chinese peninsula where in Thailand he's officially the national emblem and for centuries a symbol of royalty depicted upon seals used by Thai Kings and governments.

 As well as 'Golden Tara' and 'Golden Kinnari' we find pictured above the golden dagger handle bearing the form of 'Garuda' excavated once again upon the island of the Philippines and once again dating over 1000 years.